The ‘Aquitania’ Incident

 Amongst those men who went AWOL and managed to return before ‘Aquitania’ sailed included Bert Norton, John and Jim Gilmour, Clarrie and Jeff McDonald, Jim Elliott and Jim Dore just to name a few!

 ‘It had been more than 6 months since we left Perth.
 As ‘Aquitania’ prepared to pick up supplies and more troops the last straw for the 2/4th MGB was to be told there would be no shore leave.

 The men knew it was possibly their last chance to see their loved ones before they went to war.
 When the barges came out we jumped ship by the dozen and in most cases it was a jump of between 3 and 5 metres.
 The skippers of the barges were well paid for cooperating and for them the choice was simple: either head back to the wharf or risk sinking because the longer the barge stayed alongside the more soldiers jumped aboard.
 Some men were climbing through the portholes to jump.

 He got a kick in the shins and his revolver dropped overboard into the ocean.
 There was no way he could identify the culprit in that seething mass of men scrambling for the opening at the side where the supples came aboard.
-The men were in no mood for obstruction and the officer was lucky he didn’t go overboard with his revolver.”
+The men were in no mood for obstruction and the officer was lucky he didn’t go overboard with his revolver.

-“My brother Jim and I jumped on to a water barge where we were soon joined by Clarrie and Jeff McDonald, Jim Elliott and Jim Dore.
-Once on the wharf we split up and went out separate ways knowing we had to be back the following day to sail away.
+My brother Jim and I jumped on to a water barge where we were soon joined by Clarrie and Jeff McDonald, Jim Elliott and Jim Dore.
+Once on the wharf we split up and went our separate ways knowing we had to be back the following day to sail away.

 It was grand being home, even for a few hours.
 Perth was full of soldiers because many troops from the Eastern States had never been to Perth and they too had jumped ship to see the Western Australian capital for the first time and maybe the last time.
-Who could now what the future held for them in those circumstances?
+Who could know what the future held for them in those circumstances?

-“Getting back onboard the ‘Aquitania’ the next day was tricky.
+Getting back onboard the ‘Aquitania’ the next day was tricky.
 The military police were rounding up all the men and taking them to Fremantle Gaol.
 Luckily my father a Corporal was a guard at the wharf and was on duty when we returned.
 He helped me get on the last launch, accompanied by Jeff and Clarrie, before ‘Aquitania’ sailed.
 By the time we got out to the ship, she was hauling her anchor in and we had to climb aboard using a rope ladder, not any easy feat because the ship was spinning around with the drag on the anchor.

 I could understand why he took that farewell swim.
 Fremantle people generally have a powerful bond of affection for their home city and the clean, flashing waters of the ocean send them a cooling wind, the ‘Fremantle Doctor’ on hot summer afternoons.
 Wally was taking a last lucky dip in the sources of his city’s sanity during what might turn out to be his last summer.
 Any West Australian will tell you that such behaviour is fully comprehensible.
-The war would still be there tomorrow.
+The war would still be there tomorrow!

 The ‘Aquitania’ took us to the Sundra Straits where we transhipped to small Malaysian freighters which took us on to Singapore.”